 Update the Walls

-Before I got my new carpet installed, I painted my walls – with the old carpet still in, I didn’t need to lay down any drop clothes.
-I used all Sherwin Williams paint, a high quality and expensive paint.
-Using good paint like this made such a big difference when painting almost my whole house – less layers needed, less mess, and goes on like butter.
-I definitely recommend paying more for a higher quality paint, especially with such a big project.
+Before I got my new carpet installed, I painted my walls – with the old carpet still in, I didn’t need to lay down any drop cloths.
+I used all Sherwin Williams paint, high quality, and expensive paint.
+Using good paint like this made such a big difference when painting almost my whole house – fewer layers needed, less mess, and goes on like butter.
+I definitely recommend paying more for higher quality paint, especially with such a big project.
 The color I used in my front room was Comfort Gray.
 I love watching Fixer Upper, and this is one of the colors Joanna uses in her houses.
-In my kitchen, I used Sea Salt, and in my family room I used Halcyon Green.
-Each of these colors can be seen from the other room, and I wanted my house to flow and feel calming.
+In my kitchen, I used Sea Salt, and in my family room, I used Halcyon Green.
+Each of these colors can be seen from the other room, and I wanted my house to flow and feel calm.

 Create a Focal Point for the Room

 Now that I had a great carpet and beautiful walls in my front room, it was time for the furniture.
 I started with my Pinterest board.
 I was sure I wanted a farm-house look—a more simple look with clean lines and white sofas—but that idea completely changed when I bought my piano.